 The price varies for Petite Blythe dolls.
 The retail price for the normal Petite dolls is around USD$60 going upwards to USD$3000 dollars for the limited edition of Petite Blythe.

-Like all vintage products, the demand of older Blythe dolls, especially Petite Blythe is more as compared to the new ones.
+Like all vintage products, the demand for older Blythe dolls, especially Petite Blythe is more as compared to the new ones.
 Collectors will do almost any things to get their hands on the dolls they want.
 These dolls can sell for a price in thousands of dollars for an original Kenner and around 1000 dollars for the first edition of Neo dolls from Takara.

-In the year 1972 Kenner was responsible for releasing 4 versions of the doll in the United States of America.
+In the year 1972, Kenner was responsible for releasing 4 versions of the doll in the United States of America.
 These versions included:

 • A brunette with bangs